mingzhangPHD/Adversarial-Imitation-Learning/README.md

-People should download the [Mojoco demostrations](https://data.mendeley.com/datasets/w7m95wwrb5/1) and put is in WDAIL\data, or you can get the \data\baseline from the [openai\baseline](https://github.com/openai/baselines) and the \data\ikostrikov frome the [ikostrikov/pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail), or you can produce the demostrations using our [PPO_pytorch](https://github.com/mingzhangPHD/RL-trip-pytorch)
+People should download the [Mojoco demostrations](https://data.mendeley.com/datasets/w7m95wwrb5/1) and put is in WDAIL\data, or you can get the \data\baseline from the [openai\baseline](https://github.com/openai/baselines) and the \data\ikostrikov frome the [ikostrikov/pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail), or you can produce the demonstrations using our [PPO_pytorch](https://github.com/mingzhangPHD/RL-trip-pytorch)

 Then, you can run wdail_ant.py, wdail_halfcheetah...in ppo_wdail and ppo_wdail_BL.